raghuugare/raghuugare.bkup/_posts/2016-07-09-joy_of_emacs.markdown

 I see MANY things pioneered in Emacs (as well as Vi & its clones like Vim) resurfacing these days, including the emphasis on extensibility & an almost infinite level of customizability.

-As part of my exercise of finally grokking the emacs system & coming up with my own configuration based on inspirations from several 'gurus', I've started a repo on Github called [_rags\_dot\_emacs_](https://github.com/raghuugare/rags_dot_emacs).
+As part of my exercise of finally grokking the Emacs system & coming up with my own configuration based on inspirations from several 'gurus', I've started a repo on Github called [_rags\_dot\_emacs_](https://github.com/raghuugare/rags_dot_emacs).
 In it, I'm trying to come up with a decent (& as far as possible, 'recent' as well! ;-)) Emacs configuration to help explore my interests of Haskell, LISP, TeX & LaTeX, Markdown, etc.

+Emacs has simply blown my mind in terms of its extensibility--right from choosing to type in other languages like (Hindi) हिन्दी or Kannada (ಕನ್ನಡ), to giving me nifty packages for efficiency while working with HTML, CSS, or other language types.

 Hope you like this! 😊